mrsalmon1976/Stateless.WorkflowEngine/README.md

 ## Code

+### Dependency Injection

+Most of the classes in the code implement an interface, which allows for the inversion of control.
+One exception to this is the **_Workflow_** class, which needed to be concrete class.
+This class contains the method to create a workflow action, using
+Activator.CreateInstance() which isn't great for DI.
+For this purpose, the class provides the

+'''
+CreateWorkflowActionInstance<T>()
+'''

+method which can be overridden if you want to take control over how workflow actions are instantiated.

 ### Events

 Workflows move through states, but there are also events that occur in the lifecycle that are raised, allowing you to take